minetrackerorg/minetrackerorg/README.md

 The parts of the project are:
 - the map itself: https://github.com/minetrackerorg/minetracker_webpage
 - the device:
-- the image detection for the OUBot submarine to detect the mines:
+- the image detection for the OUBot submarine to detect the mines: [minetrackerorg /mine_detection](https://github.com/minetrackerorg/mine_detection)